Strictly’s Carlos Gu breaks down in tears after final show confession

 Following his last performance alongside partner Karen Carney on Saturday (20 December), the dancer admitted the former footballer has "changed my life".

 "No wonder I didn't get a partner last year because I'm not grateful...
-She taught me how to be a kind, humble person", he said, as Claudia Winkleman was quick to jump to his support.
+She taught me how to be a kind, humble person", he said, with Claudia Winkleman quick to jump to his support.

 "No baby, you've always been a team player.
 We love you", the host stated.